-New and redeveloped commercial and mixed use buildings should be designed to achieve community goals for attractive streets, public spaces, and pedestrian amenities.
+New and redeveloped commercial and mixed-use buildings and neighborhoods should be designed to achieve community goals for attractive streets, public spaces, and pedestrian amenities.

-Discussion: Most of the City's development in commercial mixed use areas occurred prior to annexation to Fircrest, without the guidance of a plan that was consistent with GMA goals.
-Many land uses are auto-oriented, and building design and site planning are generally uncoordinated.
-Additionally, building orientation and parking lot locations vary considerably, with parking often being a highly visible component.
+Discussion: Most development in the 19th and Mildred area occurred prior to annexation to Fircrest, without the guidance of a plan that was consistent with GMA and urban design goals.
+Many land uses are auto oriented -- and building design and site planning are generally uncoordinated.
+Additionally, building orientation and parking lot locations vary considerably, with surface parking often being a highly visible component.
 Similarly, most development that has occurred in the City's neighborhood commercial areas predates adoption of this Comprehensive Plan and the City's land development code.
-Improved functionality and appearance of commercial mixed use and neighborhood commercial areas could attract new business to the City and enhance the quality of life for Fircrest residents.
+Improved functionality and appearance of mixed-use and neighborhood commercial areas could attract new business to the City and enhance the quality of life for Fircrest residents.

-Encouraging an appropriate mix of land uses, and adopting and implementing design standards and guidelines for new construction and redevelopment will achieve economic development goals while supporting the protection of nearby residential neighborhoods from incompatible commercial use.
+Encouraging an appropriate mix of land uses and implementing form-based codes and design standards and guidelines for new construction and redevelopment will achieve economic development goals while supporting the protection of nearby residential neighborhoods from incompatible commercial use.